nebula643/Office-Tool-docs/docs/faq/deploy.md

 # Deploy Questions

-## End of support and Microsoft 365 Apps
+## Windows end of support and Microsoft 365 Apps

-Microsoft 365 Apps is no longer supported on Windows 7 and Windows 8 (includes 8.1 and server OS).
-Microsoft strongly recommend you move to a supported operating system.
+Microsoft 365 Apps may not install or run correctly on older systems.
+Microsoft strongly recommend you move to a supported operating system for better experience.

 If you still want to install Microsoft 365 Apps on your PC, please use ***Current Channel*** as deploy channel.
-If you can't install it on Windows 8 or Windows 8.1, please change installation module from Office Deployment Tool to Office Tool Plus.
+If you receive a message that your operating system is not supported when installing Microsoft 365 Apps, you can try changing the installation module from `Office Deployment Tool` to `Office Tool Plus` to skip the compatibility check.

 For more information please visit: